karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 ## Misc Dialogue

+### Njada

+### Athis

+### Torvar

+### Ria

-If you haven't joined the Companions, you can ask any member of the Circle if you can join.
-They'll tell you to talk to Kodlak, but not where to find him as you have to rely on quest markers for this.
-One new line has been added to ask where Kodlak can be found.
+When you ask the Circle members if you can join, they will all point you towards Kodlak.
+However, they won't tell you where Kodlak is.
+Now there will be a question for you to ask where you can find Kodlak instead.

 - Where can I find Kodlak?
   - He's probably in his quarters in Jorrvaskr.
 Just head downstairs and you'll find his room at the end of the hall.
 (Skjor)